The Voice of Action: Synopsis

-From its earliest beginnings in 1901, with Guglielmo Marconi's experiments in long-distance radio transmission from Signal Hill in St John's, Newfoundland (now part of Canada), radio played an important role in conquering the vast distances of Canada.
+From its earliest beginnings in 1901, with Guglielmo Marconi's experiments in long-distance radio transmission from Signal Hill in St John's, Newfoundland, radio played an important role in conquering the vast distances of Canada.

 During the 1930s, the Canadian Broadcasting Corporation operated a nationwide radio network that provided local, national and international news and entertainment programs.
 The broadcasts served to connect rural and urban communities and helped to create unity for a widely scattered population.
 In northern and remote regions, radio was used to guide aircraft and to aid maritime navigation.
 Over 10,000 miles of landlines stretched across Canada, providing radio access for 93% of the populace.
 The familiar voices of CBC news readers and commentators such as Lorne Greene became part of the national psyche.

 When war came, the CBC took an active role in providing the nation with timely information about the war effort.
 War correspondents such as Matthew Halton went directly to the battlefields, joining compatriots from Great Britain, the United States and Russia at the front lines.

 On the home front, CBC broadcasters also sought out personal accounts from individuals directly involved in farm and industrial activities.
 Public forums hosted by experts in the field were also used to gain insight in issues that were of primary importance to the populace.
 CBC journalists also appeared on National Film Board of Canada trailers and short films that were shown nationally and for troops abroad.